uhalid/Progetto-RO/README.md

 2. **Export to Image**: Exports images of each interaction to the `results/FordFulkerson` folder.
 3. **Export to LaTeX**: Exports a LaTeX file of each interaction to the `results/FordFulkerson` folder.
 4. **Export to Image and LaTeX**: Exports both PNG files and a LaTeX files to the `results/FordFulkerson` folder
+5. **Export to Json**: Exports a json file of each interaction to the `results/FordFulkerson` folder